Chicken Masala

 In A traditional Pressure Cooker

-To make it in a traditional pressure cooker, follow the steps until adding the fried chicken back to the pan.
+To make it in a traditional pressure cooker, follow the steps until the fried chicken is back in the pan.

 Now close the lid of the cooker and pressure cook for 2 whistles on high heat.